nicodoukas/sopra-fs25-group-34-server/README.md

 2. Play a snippet of a song for everyone to hear.
 3. Everyone can guess title and artist of the song to earn a coin.
 4. Place the song in the correct position in your timeline, based on its release year.
-5. Other players can challenge your placement if they think it is incorrect and place it at another position.
+5. Other players can challenge your placement if they think it is incorrect and place the card at another position.
-6. The player that placed it at the correct position, wins the card and it is placed in his own timeline.
+6. The player that placed the card at the correct position, wins the card and it is placed in their own timeline.
 7. For 3 coins, you can buy a card into your timeline.
 Therefore, it is advantageous to guess title and artist correctly.
-8. The game ends when the first player reaches 10 cards in his timeline.
+8. The game ends when the first player reaches 10 cards in their timeline.

 The primary goal of our Hitster application is to be fun, user-friendly and to emulate the experience of playing the physical table-top game, while introducing new features and enhancements.